snack-money/agentkit-fork-to-run-examples/CONTRIBUTING-PYTHON.md

 The flow is:

 1. Make your change as described in the [Adding an Action Provider](#adding-an-action-provider) section
-2. In the example directory, run `poetry install && poetry run python chatbot.py`
+2. In the example directory, run `uv sync && uv run chatbot.py`
 3. You can now interact with your new action via the chatbot!

 ### Running Tests